quii/learn-go-with-tests/hello-world/readme.md

 We finally have a compiling program but it is not meeting our requirements according to the test.

+Let's make the test pass by using the name argument and concatenate it with `Hello, `

 ```go
 func Hello(name string) string {
 	return "Hello, " + name
 }
 ```

 When you run the tests they should now pass.
-Normally as part of the TDD cycle we would now *refactor*.
+Normally as part of the TDD cycle we should now *refactor*.

 There's not a lot to refactor here, but we can introduce another language feature *constants*